AlexKaloudis/SpotFinder/README.md

 # SpotFinder

 SpotFinder is a project designed to fetch tech event data from event sharing platforms like Eventbrite using Selenium WebDriver.
 It then stores this data in a MongoDB database, making the event information readily available for users.
 The project also features a frontend built with React.js, showcasing the developer's profile and the project's purpose, alongside links to follow using the data from the MongoDB database.
+Furthermore the project uses Redis output caching to be more efficient and have faster responses.

 ## Table of Contents